phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ### Quick Review

-- Variables are used to store data, they have a name, type of data they store, and value.
+- Variables are used to store data; they have a name, type of data they store, and value.
 - You can change the value of a variable with the variable set block.
 - You can access the value of the variable with the variable's name and the get block.
-- Serial Monitor allows you to send and receive message from the Arduino.
+- Serial Monitor allows you to send and receive messages from the Arduino.
 - You can use the If and Compare blocks to make decisions run different pieces of code.